-I finally completed my rewrite of the Holly book and it’s off to the editor for its first round of edits.
-Here’s the new cover and blurb.
-Look for it on Amazon in October!
+I finally completed my rewrite of the Holly book and it’s FINALLY for sale on Amazon!

 A year and a half after being jilted not once, but twice by the only woman he’s ever truly loved, Brian McAlister has all but given up on relationships.
 Then, on special assignment for the DA’s office, he steps into the middle of a politically sensitive murder case where he crosses paths with a beautiful ex-socialite-turned-social-worker, Holly Cavanaugh Winter.

 Widowed, practically penniless, and reduced to shopping at Walmart, Holly is dreading the approaching holiday season.
 However, her angst isn’t due to her husband’s untimely death the previous December 25th, but to a secret that could reveal itself unless she can find a way to avoid the coming Christmas.
 To make matters worse, she unwittingly stumbles into the throes of Brian’s case and the manhunt for a killer who now has his sights set on her.

 His case unraveling, Brian finds himself tasked with keeping Holly and her two daughters safe while bringing an assassin and the powerful man who hired him to justice.

 I’m SO excited to announce that BookLife by Publishers Weekly reviewed With No Regrets!
 Here’s what they had to say: